PipedreamHQ/pipedream/docs/docs/triggers/README.md

 <img alt="RSS source" width="400px" src="./images/rss.png">
 </div>

-This will create an RSS [event source](/event-sources) that polls the feed for new items on the schedule you select.
+This will create an RSS [event source](/event-sources/) that polls the feed for new items on the schedule you select.
 Every time a new item is found, your workflow will run.

-## SDK

-You can trigger workflows using the Pipedream JavaScript and Ruby SDKs, as well.

-Select the **SDK** trigger to generate workflow-specific code samples for sending events to your workflow using each of the SDKs.

 ## Don't see a trigger you need?